 - Completed Application submitted to the HCCTC Adult Education Office.

 - Official High School Transcript (Unofficial for Current Seniors)

 - Once the initial FIVE (5) Initial application documents are received, the Adult Education Office will begin scheduling Kaplan Exams between April 1st and May 30th.

-- There are many study guides available for purchase and can be found by doing an on-line search; it is not required to purchase a study guide.
+- Many study guides are available for purchase and can be found by doing an online search; it is not required to purchase a study guide.
 Kaplan testing offers a study guide: Nursing School Entrance Exams 2019 - 2020 (ISBN 978-1-5062-3454-0).
 The book is only $17.00 on Amazon

 - There are many websites that have review information for math and science:

 - CareerLink offers math and reading classes, which may be helpful.
 For more information, call 641-6408.

 - A Brief overview of Kaplan’s Admission Test with sample questions will be sent to you once your application is received.